ddnexus/pagy/e2e/README.md

 <local-pagy-dir>/e2e $ ./test-e2e repro
 ```

+### Run the test interactively

-You can also run the e2e test interactively (on one APP/file at the time) opening cypress UI:
+You can also run the e2e test interactively (only one APP/file at the time) opening cypress UI:

 ```shell
 <local-pagy-dir>/e2e $ ./open-e2e demo
 ```

+Notice: You can only run the spec file for the app that is running (e.g. `demo.cy.ts` in the example above)

 ---

 See also [Ruby Test Environment](https://github.com/ddnexus/pagy/tree/master/test)